The Italian Job (2003 film): Plot

 On the day, they are surprised when three armored trucks leave Steve's mansion, but Napster determines which one carries the bullion and manipulates the traffic accordingly.
-As Steve is monitoring the transport by helicopter, they maneuver the car to the target spot and detonate explosives to drop the part of the road with the car into the subway tunnel below.
+As Steve is monitoring the transport by helicopter, they maneuver the truck to the target spot and detonate explosives to drop the part of the road with the truck into the subway tunnel below.
 Opening the truck, they find the gold in a different safe from the one that held it before.
-Struggling initially, Stella cracks it open and they divide the $27 million in gold among the three Coopers.
-They race from the subway to the LA River and through the city, pursued by Steve's henchmen on motorcycles, with Napster creating a green wave to evade traffic.
+Struggling initially, Stella cracks it open and they divide the $27 million in gold among the three Minis.
+They race from the subway to the Los Angeles River and through the city, pursued by Steve's henchmen on motorcycles, with Napster creating a green wave to evade traffic.

 Stella, Handsome Rob, and Left Ear head to Union Station, while Charlie lures Steve away in his helicopter.
-Steve tries to kill him by having his helicopter pilot destroy Charlie's Mini Cooper, but the helicopter's tail rotor is damaged, grounding it.
+Steve tries to kill him by having his helicopter pilot destroy Charlie's Mini, but the helicopter's tail rotor is damaged, grounding it.

 Steve carjacks a Ford Bronco to follow Charlie to Union Station, where the cars are loaded onto a train car with the help of Wrench.
 He tries to bribe Wrench to let him in, but finds Charlie and the others waiting.
 When Steve pulls a gun, demanding the gold back, Mashkov and his armed men disarm him.
 Charlie explains that he has offered Mashkov part of the gold and Steve in exchange for helping with security protection (it is implied that Skinny Pete put him in touch).

 Stella punches Steve in the face as revenge.
 Mashkov then takes him away, implying he intends to not kill him, but rather torture him for killing Yevhen.
 The group boards the train as it departs to New Orleans, and celebrate in John's honor.

-The team uses their share of the gold for their own desired purposes: Handsome Rob purchases an Aston Martin Vanquish, getting pulled over by a beautiful policewoman; Left Ear buys a mansion in Andalusia with a room for his shoe collection; Napster buys a powerful stereo capable of blowing a woman's clothes off; and Charlie takes John's advice about finding someone he wants to spend the rest of his life with, and he and Stella travel to Venice together.
+The team uses their share of the gold for their own desired purposes: Handsome Rob purchases an Aston Martin DB7 Volante, getting pulled over by a beautiful policewoman; Left Ear buys a mansion in Andalusia with a room for his shoe collection; Napster buys a powerful stereo capable of blowing a woman's clothes off; and Charlie takes John's advice about finding someone he wants to spend the rest of his life with, and he and Stella travel to Venice together.